Ravi Sawhney: RKS Guitars

 RKS Guitars was a musical instrument design and manufacturing company founded in the early 2000s by Ravi Sawhney, Dave Mason, and the team at RKS Design.
 Inspired by his love for music and a close friendship with rock legend Dave Mason, Sawhney sought to reinvent the electric guitar with a focus on sustainability, modularity, customization, and a distinct aesthetic.
 RKS Guitars began as a passion project within RKS Design, where many of the designers were musicians themselves.
 Sawhney, a lifelong musician, had always been intrigued by the electric guitar, an instrument whose core design had remained largely unchanged for decades.
 He saw an opportunity to revitalize the classic instrument with a fresh perspective and innovative approach.

-Ravi Sawhney and the team at RKS Guitars envisioned a modular "open architecture design platform" that would allow for unprecedented levels of personalization and adaptability.
-Utilizing cutting-edge technology like Autodesk AliasStudio software, they developed guitars with unique aesthetic and enhanced functionality.

 The innovative designs of RKS Guitars garnered significant attention, earning features in publications like BusinessWeek and receiving two Silver Industrial Designers Society of America (IDEA) awards.

 Despite its initial success and critical acclaim, RKS Guitars eventually ceased production in 2012.
-Though short-lived, RKS Guitars left behind a legacy of bold experimentation and a unique mark on the world of musical instruments.
 RKS guitars have been played by leading artists including Mick Jagger, Keith Richards, Rick Springfield, Don Felder, and Beck.